Decision Check

 The stakes are real

-You need a fast external read
+You need an independent read

-What you get
+What you receive

 Where trust breaks